databrickslabs/dbldatagen/docs/source/using_standard_datasets.rst

 the `getTableGenerator` and `getAssociatedDataset` methods.

 The simplest way to declare the needed metadata is to use the `@dataset_provider` decorator.
+Use the option `autoRegister=True` to automatically register the dataset provider with the standard dataset mechanism.

 See the `BasicUserProvider` and `MultiTableTelephonyProvider` dataset provider implementations in the datasets package for examples.